Recent Progress: No Change

 In 2022, the Chesapeake Bay Program’s diversity survey indicated a slight increase in the percentage of respondents who self-identified as people of color from 13.7% in 2016 to 15% in 2022.
 The targets for this outcome are to increase the percentage of people of color in the Chesapeake Bay Program to 25% and in CBP leadership positions to 15% by 2025.
 The 2022 survey results showed a decrease in the percentage of people of color in leadership positions from 9.2% in 2016 to 7.7% in 2022.
 However, none of these changes are statistically significant.

-The Diversity Outcome is currently uncertain.
-While indicators are currently tracking progress toward the target of increasing racial and ethnic diversity within the Chesapeake Bay Program partnership and leadership, understanding outcome achievement requires the development of additional indicators that look at other important factors, such as inclusion and equity.
-The Diversity Workgroup is exploring additional metric(s) to track these other components and an effective methodology for measuring success toward the outcome.
+The Diversity Outcome is currently off course.
+While indicators are currently tracking progress toward the target of increasing racial and ethnic diversity within the Chesapeake Bay Program partnership and leadership, understanding outcome achievement requires the development of additional indicators that look at other important factors.
+These include inclusion, equity, and the involvement of diverse groups of stakeholders in decision making and conservation and restoration activities.
+The Diversity Workgroup is exploring additional metric(s) to track these other components and an effective methodology for measuring success toward the full scope of this outcome.